What Is an ACD in a Call Center?

 For more efficient customer service, Voiptime Cloud software identifies the customer as early as they are on the IVR and routes them to the queue that is engaged in servicing exactly their subject matter.
-Furthermore, the automatic call distribution algorithm directs the call to the agent who is the most competent in solving the client's question, and if all agents in the appropriate team are busy, transfers the call to an available agent from the team that it considers as next in priority.
+Furthermore, the automatic call distribution algorithm routes calls to the most competent agents.
+And if all agents in the appropriate team are busy, pass calls to the first available agent from the team that is on priority.

 The Voiptime Cloud call center software allows using several algorithms for processing incoming calls:

-- if you have a single incoming line and it serves a single project, it is possible to distribute calls to teams of agents or individual agents depending on their competence;
+- if you have a single incoming line and it serves a single project, it's possible to distribute calls to teams of agents or individual agents depending on their competence;

-- if you have a single incoming line but it serves several projects, then it is possible:
+- if you have a single incoming line, yet it serves several projects, then it's possible:

-- distribute calls to groups of projects without possibility to add agents from the neighboring team;
+- distribute calls to groups of projects without the possibility to add agents from the neighboring team;

 - distribute calls with the possibility to add agents from the neighboring team without taking into account the team’s priority, with or without taking into account the agents’ competence.